-Getting to a tank or plane that can be built in the tens of thousands takes experimentation and a willingness to embrace unorthodox concepts.
-Combine this with the traditional tendency of Russian engineers to come up with insane ideas and worry about how to mass produce them later, and you have a climate ripe for truly bizarre weapons.
-So in the 20th century, Russia led the way in designing weird, unwieldy, and truly outside-the-box tanks, planes, weapons, and ships.
-Their designers really loved putting wings on things, so you got flying tanks, flying subs, flying aircraft carriers, and even ships with wings.
+Designing a tank or plane that can be reproduced tens of thousands of times takes experimentation and a willingness to embrace unconventional concepts.
+Combine this with the traditional tendency of Russian engineers to come up with unique ideas and worry about how to mass-produce them later, and you have a climate ripe for unique weapons.
+So in the 20th century, Russia led the way in designing original, unwieldy, and truly outside-the-box tanks, planes, weapons, and ships.
+Their designers liked putting wings on things, leading to inventions like flying tanks, flying subs, flying aircraft carriers, and even ships with wings.

-Two prototypes were built in 1959, and went through trials that proved the tank was too big and cumbersome for the modern battlefield.
+Two prototypes were built in 1959 and went through trials that proved the tank was too big and cumbersome for the modern battlefield.
 It was too heavy for Soviet roads, hugely expensive, hard to maintain, and could easily be picked off from the air.
 Nikita Khrushchev soon declared that the Soviet Union would produce tanks no heavier than 37 tons, and Object 279 headed to a museum.

 Numerous countries have turned to the animal kingdom to help find an edge in warfare - and the results were usually pretty subpar.
-Even going back to the late 1300s, Mongolian chieftains used flaming camels to disperse their enemies.
-World War II was the height of attempting to weaponize animals, highlighted by the Soviet use of mined dogs - literally trained dogs with mines strapped to their backs, that would run under German tanks and explode.Reportedly, these poor creatures destroyed over 300 German vehicles, though the program was stopped when it proved difficult to ensure the dogs would run in the right direction, as opposed to simply destroying the first tank they saw.
+Starting as far back as the late 1300s, Mongolian chieftains used flaming camels to disperse their enemies.
+WWII was the height of attempting to weaponize animals, highlighted by the Soviet use of dog mines - dogs with explosives strapped to their backs, trained to run under German tanks to make them explode.